5d-mediated indirect exchange and effective spin Hamiltonians in Ce triangular-lattice delafossites

 In spite of great interest in these systems, there have been only few attempts to elucidate their spin Hamiltonians theoretically~\cite{Avdoshenko2022,Villanova2023,Pourovskii2025_with_Alex}.
-Small NN anisotropies as well as next-nearest-neighbor (NNN) couplings with a typical magnitude below one Kelvin~\cite{Xie2024} are hard to reliably extract by direct total-energy DFT-based calculations.
-The magnitude of NNN superexchange calculated for Yb delafossites using DFT tight-binding 4$f$ hopping is far too low to account for the putative QSL state and drastically disagrees with experimental estimates~\cite{Villanova2023}.
+Small nearest-neighbor (NN) anisotropies as well as next-nearest-neighbor (NNN) couplings with a typical magnitude below one Kelvin~\cite{Xie2024} are hard to reliably extract by direct total-energy density-functional-theory(DFT)-based calculations.
+The magnitude of NNN superexchange calculated for Yb delafossites using DFT tight-binding 4$f$ hopping is far too low to account for the putative quantum spin liquid state and drastically disagrees with experimental estimates~\cite{Villanova2023}.
 Two-site cluster calculations for KCeS$_2$~\cite{Avdoshenko2022} predict reasonable IEI magnitudes and reproduce its $yz$-stripe order but do not account for some salient features of the excitation spectra.

 Full spin Hamiltonians for a set of Ce delafossites were also calculated~\cite{Pourovskii2025_with_Alex} using the force theorem in Hubbard-I (FT-HI)~\cite{Pourovskii2016}.
-This method extracts all kinetic exchange couplings between localized shells of a correlated insulator from its paramagnetic electronic structure obtained using DFT+dynamical mean-field theory(DMFT)~\cite{Georges1996,Anisimov1997_1,Lichtenstein_LDApp} in conjunction with the quasi-atomic Hubbard-I (HI) approximation for on-site correlations~\cite{hubbard_1}.
-The FT-HI approach has previously reliably described anisotropic and multipolar IEI in a number of transition metal, RE and actinide systems, see Ref.~\cite{hidden_order_review} for a review.
-However, in the case of Ce delafossites, the predicted IEI magnitude, though agreeing with experimental estimates for the oxides systems, appeared to be severely underestimated for the sulfide KCeS$_2$, hinting at other coupling mechanisms beyond $4f$ kinetic exchange playing a key role in this compound.
+This method extracts all kinetic exchange couplings between localized shells from its paramagnetic electronic structure obtained using DFT+dynamical mean-field theory (DMFT)~\cite{Georges1996,Anisimov1997_1,Lichtenstein_LDApp} in conjunction with the quasi-atomic Hubbard-I (HI) approximation for on-site correlations~\cite{hubbard_1}. \newver{The FT-HI method is aimed at correlated insulators or at localized states coupled through itinerant metallic bands.
+It evaluates all IEI matrix elements within a chosen ground-state manifold, including all possible high-rank multipolar couplings allowed by the ground-state degeneracy.
+The method has been shown to reliably capture high-rank multipolar orders~\cite{Santini2009,Kuramoto2009,hidden_order_review} in actinide dioxides and transition-metal double perovskites as well as anisotropic dipolar and multipolar interactions in magnetically ordered systems, see, e.~g., Refs.~\cite{Pourovskii2019,Pourovskii2021f,Pourovskii2021,Khmelevskyi2024,FioreMosca2025} as well as Ref.~\cite{hidden_order_review} for a review.} However, in the case of Ce delafossites, the predicted IEI magnitude, though agreeing with experimental estimates for the oxides systems, appeared to be severely underestimated for the sulfide KCeS$_2$, hinting at other coupling mechanisms beyond $4f$ kinetic exchange playing a key role in this compound.